amkvankayala/CICD/README.md

 # CICD

-This contains the introduction to CICD module
+This contains the introduction to CICD module.